-- Applicants who have met the appropriate minimum matriculation requirements on first admission to another postsecondary institution will be considered for admission to the University of Alberta, if they a. present an admission grade point average (AGPA) of at least 2.0; - b. meet all other admission criteria (i.e., specific program admission) - meet all other admission criteria (i.e., specific program admission requirements, English Language Proficiency, audition, portfolio, questionnaire, references, etc.). - Students seeking admission who had not taken all five required Grade 12 subjects on first admission to another postsecondary program will be considered for admission to the University if they - have successfully completed, through further high school or university transfer work, the five required matriculation subject areas specified for admission to the particular degree program to which the student has applied; - b. present the appropriate minimum application average on all five subjects specified for admission; - c. meet all other admission criteria (i.e., specific program admission requirements, English Language Proficiency, audition, portfolio, questionnaire, references, etc.).
+- Applicants who have met the appropriate minimum matriculation requirements on first admission to another postsecondary institution will be considered for admission to the University of Alberta, if they - a. present an admission grade point average (AGPA) of at least 2.0; - b. meet all other admission criteria (ie., specific program admission requirements, English Language Proficiency, audition, portfolio, questionnaire, references, etc.). - Students seeking admission who had not taken all five required Grade 12 subjects on first admission to another postsecondary program will be considered for admission to the University if they - a. have successfully completed, through further high school or university transfer work, the five required matriculation subject areas specified for admission to the particular degree program to which the student has applied; - b. present the appropriate minimum application average on all five subjects specified for admission; - c. meet all other admission criteria (ie., specific program admission requirements, English Language Proficiency, audition, portfolio, questionnaire, references, etc.). - Students seeking admission who have not met the appropriate minimum application average on first admission to another postsecondary program will be considered for admission to the University of Alberta if they